Skip to main content

 The SEO audit that retargeted the build

 An external auditor scored the site 61/100, with most of the points lost on items that were actually present but invisible to a non-JS crawler.
-The fix wasn't to argue with the audit — it was to make sure a re-audit could find the content without executing JavaScript.
-We added per-route prerendering, a noscript layer with real content, FAQPage and BlogPosting JSON-LD, an OfferCatalog of services with city-level areaServed, and a sitemap that regenerates from blog data at build time.
+The fix wasn't to argue with the audit, it was to make sure a re-audit could find the content without executing JavaScript.
+I added per-route prerendering, a noscript layer with real content, FAQPage and BlogPosting JSON-LD, an OfferCatalog of services with city-level areaServed, and a sitemap that regenerates from blog data at build time.

-Estimated score after the rework: 92–96.
+Estimated score after the rework: 92 to 96.
 The bigger lesson: AI-driven audit tools read the rendered HTML, not the React shell.
 If you want them to grade you on what's actually on your site, you have to ship the content in the HTML.

 Related project